webplatform/docs/html/elements/thead/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|The '''thead''' element  (&lt;thead&gt;) identifies header rows at the top of a table, usually containing column labels.
-It may contain one or more rows of &lt;th&gt; or &lt;td&gt; cells.
-If it only contains a single row the child &lt;tr&gt; tag may be omitted.|The <code>thead</code> tag is used to group header content in an HTML table_ Generally with have th tags with attribute of scope="col"
+It may contain one or more rows of &lt;th&gt; or &lt;td&gt; cells.|The <code>thead</code> tag is used to group header content in an HTML table_ Generally with have th tags with attribute of scope="col"
 }}
 {{Markup_Element
 |DOM_interface=dom/HTMLTableSectionElement
+|Tag_omissions=A tbody or tfoot element will close the thead element
+|CSS_display=table-header-group
 |Content=
 }}
 {{Examples_Section